Rapido – King's Day Edition:

 Reguliersdwarsstraat,

-which is rather mainstream and quite busy at the weekend.
+which tends to get quite busy at the weekend.

 As you can see on our